Dutch govt criticized for its delayed start to vaccinations

 Wilders called the Netherlands “the village idiot of Europe.”

-The Netherlands took delivery of thousands of doses of the vaccine developed by American drugmaker Pfizer and Germany’s BioNTech late last year.
+The Netherlands took delivery of thousands of doses of the Pfizer-BioNTech vaccine late last year.
 But they have remained in freezers in a central storage location while the government finalized its vaccination plans, despite having months to work out how and where to administer the shots.

 “What a failure by this Cabinet, that they are still in the freezer!” said Lodewijk Asscher of the Labor Party.

-Health Minister Hugo de Jonge conceded in a letter to lawmakers ahead of the debate that the government had “proved insufficiently agile to accommodate quickly enough the changes that have occurred.
+Health Minister Hugo de Jonge said in a letter to lawmakers ahead of the debate that the government had “proved insufficiently agile to accommodate quickly enough the changes that have occurred.
 Perhaps that could and should have been done differently.”

+During the debate, Rutte lamented his government’s lack of agility in adapting its preparations.

+“I’m very disappointed that we are two weeks behind other countries,” he said.

 Dutch vaccinations begin Wednesday, with staff at nursing homes, people with handicaps and hospital frontline workers first in line.
 The government moved the vaccinations forward by two days amid growing anger over its policies and COVID-19-related staff shortages at hospitals.